key4hep/Gaudi/GaudiRelease/doc/manual/code-style.md

 we added customized rules for the tool [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) and helpers to use it.

-We also imported a tool from Python source tree (`reindent.py`) that is used to fix the indentation of Python scripts to use the standard 4-spaces indentation.
+For Python code we try to follow the rules described in [PEP-8](https://www.python.org/dev/peps/pep-0008/).
+The tool [autopep8](https://pypi.python.org/pypi/autopep8) can be used to fix the code, and if available it is used by the same helpers that we provide for `clang-format`.

 To avoid massive changes that are only changing the format of files, we encourage developers and contributors to apply the format rules to the files